OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Applies to: structure and union members, sequence and array elements

-The discard try construct annotation will “throw away” the sample if an element fails to deserialize.
+The discard try construct annotation will "throw away" the sample if an element fails to deserialize.

 .. _xtypes--member-id-assignment: